How to use YAML builds

 To use YAML you must have the Build YAML definitions preview feature enabled on your account.

-In a YAML build definition, your CI build process configured as code, which means:
+In a YAML build pipeline, your CI build process configured as code, which means:

-The definition is versioned with your code and follows the same branching structure as your code.
+The pipeline is versioned with your code and follows the same branching structure as your code.
 So you get validation of your changes through code reviews in pull requests and branch build policies.

 If a change to the build process causes a break or results in an unexpected outcome, you can much more easily identify the issue because the change is in version control with the rest of your codebase.
 This way you can more clearly see the issue and fix it like any other kind of bug.